dnomyar90/football-karate-demo-graphql/README.md

 `npm install`

 ## Migrate database and inserting sample datas
-- First you need to install a postgresql.
+- First you need to install PostgreSQL.
 You can follow the instructions how to install here: https://www.postgresql.org/download/
 - Connect to your database: `psql -h localhost -U {YOUR_USERNAME}`
 - Create a database with the name of your preference
 - E.g. `CREATE DATABASE soccer;`